ucsb-cs156/w24/lab/team01.md

 * Set up starter code in the course organization, and update links
 * Create a Canvas assignment for team01
+* Create projects for all of the groups.
+You can find a repo with Github Actions scripts to do that here: <https://github.com/ucsb-cs156-f23/project-creator>.

+  You will probably need to make a new copy of that repo for this quarter in this quarter's organization and update the github actions scripts.
 * Make sure the app <{{page.demo_deployment}}> is up and running, and is sync'd with the starter code:

   i.e, on dokku-00 for example, do: